-Upskirting will not be tolerated by school.
+Upskirting will not be tolerated by the school.
 Any incidents of upskirting will be reported to the DSL, who will then decide on the next steps to take, which may include police involvement.

-24. Sexting and the sharing of indecent images
+Consensual and non-consensual sharing of indecent images and videos

-St Mary's will ensure that staff are aware to treat the sharing of indecent images, including through sexting, as a safeguarding concern.
+The school will ensure that staff are aware to treat the consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as sexting or youth produced sexual images) as a safeguarding concern.

 Staff will receive appropriate training regarding child sexual development and will understand the difference between sexual behaviour that is considered normal and expected for the age of the pupil, and sexual behaviour that is inappropriate and harmful.
-Staff will receive appropriate training around how to deal with instances of sexting in the school community, including understanding motivations, assessing risks posed to pupils depicted in the images, and how and when to report instances of sexting.
+Staff will receive appropriate training around how to deal with instances of sharing nudes and semi-nudes in the school community, including understanding motivations, assessing risks posed to pupils depicted in the images, and how and when to report instances of this behaviour.